Erich Przywara: Doctrine of analogy

 Przywara's understanding of the analogy of being is set forth principally in his 1932 work, Analogia Entis.
 For Przywara, following the teaching of Thomas Aquinas, the distinction between essence and existence runs through the whole of created reality, indeed, it defines created reality in its difference from God, the creator, whose essence is to be; and therein, for Przywara, lies the ground of the analogy of being.

 Its theological expression, however, he found best summarized in the teaching of the Fourth Lateran Council of 1215, according to which "between Creator and creature no similitude can be expressed without implying an even greater dissimilitude".
-It was in this sense, Przywara maintained, that the analogia entis remains a formal principle of Catholic theology.
+It was in this sense, Przywara maintained, that the analogia entis remains a formal principle and rhythm ("in and beyond") of Catholic theology.

 Late works

 Przywara's later work was both a refinement and radicalization of themes within his earlier theology.
 In Humanitas (1952), for instance, Przywara continued his analysis of modern theology and philosophy, in this case focusing on anthropology in particular.
 Just like his earlier Himmelreich (1922/23), Przywara also continued writing exegetical works.
-He planned to write commentaries on the Gospels, but in the end, only published a commentary on the Gospel of John (Christentum gemäß Johannes; 1954) while his writings on Matthew remain unpublished.
+He planned to write commentaries on the Gospels, but in the end, published only a commentary on the Gospel of John (Christentum gemäß Johannes; 1954) while his writings on Matthew remain unpublished.
 Equally, Alter und Neuer Bund (1956), whose initial form was a series of talks given in Berlin, Vienna, and Munich during World War II, explores the relationship between the Old and New Testament.
 Przywara offers a theological diagnosis of the times through his Mariological, ecclesiological, and Christological readings of the Old Testament.
 In this work Przywara calls the cross of Christ the ‘energetic’ which powers the transition between the old and the new covenant.

 The late Przywara, particularly in his Logos, Abendland, Reich, Commercium (1964), also developed a theology of the commercium, or "wondrous exchange."
 The idea of the commercium comes from the O admirabile commercium sung at the Vigil of Epiphany.
 The commercium stands as a summary of all the "exchanges" within the New Testament: that in Jesus Christ the free, righteous, and blessed God becomes a servant, sin, and suffers death so that an enslaved, sinful, and suffering humanity might be freed, made righteous, and inherit eternal life.
 Equally important, however, is the connubium, or the nuptial union between Christ and believers.